SAG Awards: What to know from the emotional show, including celebrities sharing support for Ukraine

 The support for Ukraine

-On the red carpet before the show celebrities from Lady Gaga and Ariana DeBose spoke up in support of Ukraine, and some made statements through their wardrobes; Michael Douglas and Tyler Perry wore blue and yellow ribbons, in solidarity with the Ukrainian flag, while Lisa Ann Walter attached blue and yellow flowers to her dress.
+On the red carpet before the show, celebrities like Lady Gaga and Ariana DeBose spoke up in support of Ukraine, and some made statements through their wardrobes; Michael Douglas and Tyler Perry wore blue and yellow ribbons, representing the Ukrainian flag, while Lisa Ann Walter attached blue and yellow flowers to her dress.

 “My heart goes out to Ukraine”-Lady Gaga pic.twitter.com/f76JADchhY— Lady Gaga Now 💓⚔️ (@ladygaganownet) February 28, 2022